Total COVID-19 Vaccines Administered at Phelps Health: 26,775

 - Individuals who are not able to electronically register for upcoming vaccination events and who do not have a Phelps Health primary care provider can call (573) 458-7143 to be placed on a manual waitlist.

 Is the COVID-19 Vaccine Safe?

 Safety is incorporated into every level of a vaccine’s development cycle.
 Clinical trials are an important part of determining vaccine safety and efficacy.
-Currently, Pfizer and Moderna have completed Phase 3 clinical trials involving many thousands of participants.
+Currently, Pfizer, Moderna and the Johnson & Johnson have completed Phase 3 clinical trials involving many thousands of participants.
 The trials determined the safety and efficacy of the vaccines in thousands of participants.
 Learn more about safety here.

 "It [the COVID-19 vaccine] is very safe.
 It is actually even considered somewhat safer than a large number of other vaccines we have on the market because there is no, absolutely no, live virus used in the making of the vaccine at all." -Cory Offutt, MD, family medicine physician at Phelps Health

 After getting the vaccine, be mindful of any side effects.
 Most side effects will be mild and go away in one or two days.
 If side effects worsen or persist, contact your provider.

 The CDC recommends that you sign up for v-safe, a free, smartphone-based tool that uses text messaging and web surveys to provide personalized health check-ins after you receive the vaccine.
 V-safe also reminds you to get your second dose.